Former eastern territories of Germany: Yalta Conference

 The final decision to move Poland's boundary westward was made by the United States, the United Kingdom and the Soviet Union at the Yalta Conference in February 1945, shortly before the end of the war.
-The precise location of the border was left open, and the western Allies also accepted in general the principles of the Oder River being the future western border of Poland and of ethnic cleansing (Euphemistically called population transfer) being the way to prevent future border disputes.
+The precise location of the border was left open, and the western Allies also accepted in general the principles of the Oder River being the future western border of Poland and of population transfer being the way to prevent future border disputes.
 The open questions were whether the border should follow the Eastern or Lusatian Neisse rivers and whether Stettin, the traditional seaport of Berlin, should remain in Germany or be included in Poland.

 Originally, Germany was to retain Stettin, and the Poles were to annex all of East Prussia with Königsberg.
 Eventually, however, Stalin decided to keep Königsberg for strategic grounds (it would also be a year-round warm-water port for the Soviet Navy) and argued that the Poles should receive Stettin instead.
 The wartime Polish government-in-exile had little say in the decisions.

 The Yalta Conference agreed to split Germany into four occupation zones after the war.
 The status of Poland was discussed but this was complicated by the fact that Poland was then controlled by the Red Army.
 The conference agreed to reorganise the Provisionary Polish Government, which had been set up by the Red Army, by the inclusion of some politicians of the Polish government-in-exile, and to transform it into the Provisional Government of National Unity, with an unfulfilled promise to hold democratic and fair elections.
 That effectively ended the international recognition of the Polish government-in-exile, which had been evacuated in 1939.
 The conference agreed that the Polish eastern border would follow the Curzon Line and that Poland would receive substantial territorial compensation in the west from Germany, but the exact border was to be determined later.
 A "Committee on Dismemberment of Germany" was to be set up to decide whether Germany was to be divided into six nations and, if so, what borders and interrelations the new German states would have.

 To pressure the Western Allies regarding the verbal commitments of Tehran and Yalta, the Soviets began transferring regions east of the Oder–Neisse line to Polish control, although these areas were still officially part of the Soviet occupation zone of Germany.
 The US government strongly protested to the unilateral implementation of a Polish government in these areas.